anjalee-kulasinghe/portfolio-project1-cv-website/README.md

 * **Unfixed Bugs**

-When I checked my site on a Samsung Galaxy S23 Ultra with the Samsung browser, I found out that the navigation is not responsive properly (especially the experience link), and even though the navigation is fixed to the top, it is hiding in the address bar.
+When I checked my site on a Samsung Galaxy S23 Ultra with the Samsung browser, I found out that the navigation was not responsive properly.
+Even though the navigation is fixed to the top, it is sometimes hidden in the address bar.
 I have to pull it down when I need to use the navigation bar.

 ## Deployment